 In the Gambian form, CNS involvement occurs months to several years after onset of acute disease.
 In the Rhodesian form, disease is more fulminant, and CNS invasion often occurs within a few weeks.

-Diagnosis of trypanosomiasis is made by identifying trypanosomes in fluid from a chancre, lymph node aspirate, blood, bone marrow aspirate, or, during the late stage of infection, CSF.
+Diagnosis of African trypanosomiasis is made by identifying trypanosomes in fluid from a chancre, lymph node aspirate, blood, bone marrow aspirate, or, during the late stage of infection, cerebrospinal fluid (CSF).
 Preferred sources are blood smears for T. b. rhodesiense and fluid aspirated from an enlarged lymph node for T. b. gambiense.
 Wet preparations should be examined for motile trypanosomes, and smears should be fixed, stained with Giemsa (or Field) stain, and examined.
 The concentration of trypanosomes in blood is often low, and concentration techniques (eg, centrifugation, miniature anion-exchange centrifugation, quantitative buffy coat technique) enhance sensitivity.

 Antibody detection assays are not very useful clinically because seroconversion occurs after the onset of symptoms.
 However, a card agglutination test for T. b. gambiense is useful in mass screening programs to identify candidates for microscopic examination.